"For 44 years we’ve been there." - Scott Quimby

 On September 6, 1979, my father and I entered the world of business opening our first store in the region dedicated to personal computers.
 I was 17 and had just left for The University of Texas, Austin after helping my dad set up the store.
 I left him to run it while I was in school.

 Around October my dad hired this guy named Bob Knapp to work here.
 A little over a year later Bob and I were running the company.
 A year or so after that we were one of the first 16 companies in the US to get the ability to sell the new IBM PC.
 I was 19 when I did that IBM presentation with Bob in Atlanta.
 Avis wouldn’t rent me a car.
 IBM never asked how old I was.
 We started with a simple premise.
 If the software was provided to make personal computers actually do things that clients wanted to do, and we provided excellent support, clients would buy computers from us.

-Forty-one years, three companies, six office locations, three floods, and two fires later here we are as Computer Systems Integrators, Inc. (CSI).
+Forty-two years, three companies, six physical office locations, one virtual office, three floods, two fires, and a worldwide pandemic later here we are still here as Computer Systems Integrators, Inc. (CSI).

 It is a long way from having serial number 3198 (sequential) of the first Apple II.
 I was there at Moscone Center at the West Coast Computer Faire in San Francisco in March 1980 when this industry started to really form.
 I was literally sitting next to the very quiet Steve Wozniak (co-founder of Apple) in his buttoned, V neck, grey sweater looking exactly like the HP engineer he was and staring at Steve Jobs 3 feet in front of me in his sandals, flannel shirt, and jeans full of holes discussing how totally cool it was to own a computer company.
 That is where I first heard of and saw this tiny little company called Microsoft from Scottsdale Arizona with a single product called BASIC.